 Fiction

-The return of 'Euphoria' and the farewell of 'Hacks', among the highlighted series of April
+'Euphoria' by Rosalía and the farewell of 'Hacks', among the standout series of April

-Also premiering is 'The Testaments', sequel to 'The Handmaid's Tale'
+'The Testaments', sequel to 'The Handmaid's Tale', also premieres

 BarcelonaThis April will be one of the most powerful months of the year in terms of series premieres.
 Some big titles say goodbye with final seasons and others return after long absences.
-We review what we can see on the platforms during April.
+We review what we will be able to see on the platforms during April.

 'This is not a murder mystery'